General corporate information about the Biotec Pharmacon ASA. Click a subject below to read more.

 The Board has established guidelines for information and reporting to the stock exchange.
 The guidelines have been formulated in accordance with applicable legislation and stock exchange regulations.
 The Company provides equal and simultaneous information to the stock market.
 The Company generally holds open investor presentations in connection with the publication of quarterly reports.
 The publication dates of the quarterly reports are available under the Company’s financial calendar.
 Generally, these quarterly presentations are published as webcasts.
 Notifications are posted on the Company’s website at the same time the information is disseminated to the market.
 The Company distributes press releases through well-known distributors.
 The Board has also established guidelines for communication with the media.

 The Board has not implemented measures intended to prevent or impede any offers for the Company’s shares.
 The Board will obtain valuation from an independent expert and issue a recommendation on whether shareholders should accept a takeover offer or not.
-The Board is committed to ensuring that all shareholders are treated equally.
+The Board is committed to ensure that all shareholders are treated equal.

 The Company’s auditor, EY, was elected at the Annual General Meeting in 2013.
 The responsible partner is Kai-Astor Frøseth.
 The auditor’s plan for the audit work shall be presented to the Audit Committee.
 The Company’s internal control procedures must be reviewed once a year in a meeting between the auditors, the Board and the Audit Committee.
 The auditor shall participate in Board meetings concerning the annual report.
 The Board and auditors shall meet once a year without the presence of the administrative management.
 The auditor has provided a written statement regarding compliance with independence requirements.